IBM/aspera-cli/docs/README.md

 ### Faspex 5 public link authentication

-If all you have is a public link received by email or other, you can still do authorized actins with it.
+If all you have is a public link received by email or other, you can still do authorized actions with it.

 For example, for a public link to post a package: